machine-perception-robotics-group/Adversarial-training/README.md

 # Adversarial training
-This repo. includes several adversarial training (AT) methods and some network architectures are avarable.
+This repo. includes several adversarial training (AT) methods and some network architectures are available.
 We list available architectures bellow:

 |network|# of layers|